LinShi11/csci-476-594-spring2021-private/lab05/README.md

 ###### Lin Shi (n92s773)
 ###### linshi1768@gmail.com
 ###### CSCI 476
-###### March 2, 2021
+###### March 23, 2021
 <br>

+**Note: To save space, I did not show all the screenshots, they are mostly verify before the attack.
+If you wish to check, please click the link; otherwise, it does not affect the input output of the attack.**
 ### Task 1:
-This task carries out a XSS attack by adding some javascript code in one's profile, I decided to use Alice for this:
+This task carries out a XSS attack by adding some JavaScript code in one's profile, I decided to use Alice for this:
 ![attack](Task1-1.PNG)

 After I saved the update, it is going to bring me to Alice's home page and I saw:
 ![success](Task1-2.PNG)
 This proves that our attack was success.
-On the other hand, I have tried many other spots to insert the javascript code.
-For example, if I just add the javascript code in About me, without going into the Edit HTML option, the attack was unsuccesful since that is being treated as a paragraph and characters like "<" and ">" has been converted.
-Spots such as the email require something in the form of an email; thus, it will not allow me to update it with a javascript code.
+On the other hand, I have tried many other spots to insert the JavaScript code.
+For example, if I just add the JavaScript code in About me, without going into the Edit HTML option, the attack was unsuccessful since that is being treated as a paragraph and characters like "<" and ">" has been converted.
+Spots such as the email require something in the form of an email; thus, it will not allow me to update it with a JavaScript code.
 Overall, I have carried out the attack in many different spots such as Brief description and About me (when I am under Edit HTML option).

 ### Task 2:
-In this task, I am trying to carry out show that I could get the cookie information and not just a random popup that does not have any sensative informations:
+In this task, I am trying to carry out show that I could get the cookie information and not just a random popup that does not have any sensitive information:

 ![attack](Task2-1.PNG)